sfrieds3/easynote.nvim/README.md

 The default configuration will create a few user commands:

-- `:Notes` prompt and open note from configured global notes directory in current buffer
+- `:EasyNote` prompt and open note from configured global notes directory in current buffer
-- `:NotesL` prompt and open note from local project notes directory in current buffer
+- `:EasyNoteL` prompt and open note from local project notes directory in current buffer
-- `:NotesFloating` prompt and open note from configured global notes directory in floating window
+- `:EasyNoteFloating` prompt and open note from configured global notes directory in floating window
-- `:NotesFloatingL` prompt and open note from local project notes directory in floating window
+- `:EasyNoteFloatingL` prompt and open note from local project notes directory in floating window

 EasyNote will cache the default notes file for a given context.
-This means you will only be prompted to pick a notes file the first time running either `:Notes[L]` or `:NotesFloating[L]`.
+This means you will only be prompted to pick a notes file the first time running either `:EasyNote[L]` or `:EasyNoteFloating[L]`.
 Any subsequent calls will automatically open this default file.

-To invalidate this cache, run `:NotesInvalidateDefault`.
+To invalidate this cache, run `:EasyNoteInvalidateDefault`.
 Alternately, pass `{default = false}` to  `require("easynote").open` and EasyNote will prompt to pick a notes file.